alex/what-happens-when/README.rst

 * Browser checks if the domain is in its cache.
 * If not found, calls ``gethostbyname`` library function (varies by OS) to do the lookup.
+* ``gethostbyname`` checks if the hostname can be resolved by looking in the ``/etc/hosts`` file, before trying to resolve the hostname through DNS.
-* If ``gethostbyname`` does not have it cached then a request is made to the known DNS server that was given to the network stack.
+* If ``gethostbyname`` does not have it cached nor in the ``hosts`` file then a request is made to the known DNS server that was given to the network stack.
 This is typically the local router or the ISP's caching DNS server.
 * The local DNS server (or local gateway's) MAC address is looked up in the ARP cache.
 If the MAC address is missing, an ARP request packet is sent.